 Reading is fundamental—as the saying goes—but it’s not the only effective means of learning.
 Adapting to multiple learning styles is an important component in meeting students where they are, and maximizing learning outcomes.
 Comics can ease readers into new subject matter while building their confidence, reading comprehension, and critical thinking skills.
 They also help foster a joy of reading which can level the academic playing field.

 Beyond their educational value, comics also inspire readers to find their own voices.
-One of the most common ‘side effects’ of reading comics is telling one’s own stories—sometimes with their favorite characters, or creating their own, building their own worlds to explore and share.
+One of the most common ‘side effects’ of reading comics is telling one’s own stories—sometimes with their favorite characters, or original creations—building their own worlds to explore and share.

 Whether you have an elaborate makerspace or a single Chromebook, collaboration and artistic expression are amazing ways to explore key concepts beyond traditional educational media.
 When combined with a visual medium that readers already love, like comics, there is no limit to how much enrichment can come from a craft activity, art project, or science experiment.